wilsonpage/blog/_posts/2013-10-23-batching-image-insertion.markdown

 This is just one of the useful applications for the [FastDom](http://github.com/wilsonpage/fastdom)'s `.defer` API.
 Timeline your app and check for where you are blowing your frame budget.

-If you're ['layout thrashing'](/preventing-layout-thrashing) you should look into `fastdom.read` and `fastdom.write`, if you're simply doing too much in one frame think about spreading your work over several frames.
+If you're ['layout thrashing'](/preventing-layout-thrashing) you should look into `fastdom.read` and `fastdom.write`, if you're simply doing too much in one frame think about **spreading your work over several frames**.